Our Christian faith strengthens,

 But, you know, just try the ‘whole deal’ and I am sure you will see that it works.

-4. SOUND FAITH IS THE OUTCOME
+5. SOUND FAITH IS THE OUTCOME

 So I am saying that once we get to that stage of firm belief – which relies on Biblical advice for its very credibility – we can then easily accept the balance of the Bible’s key messages as briefly summarised in the opening paragraph of this article.
 We come to enjoy ‘sound’ Christian faith in this manner!
 We just relax into it.

 Please see the article, “Christianity explained”.
-It offers some of the basics of our religion.
+It offers the basics of our religion.
 Christianity is actually a standout from the others.
 And I do mean that!
 The story behind that word “grace” is a great starter, for example.

-4.1 Recognising his obvious presence
+5.1 Recognising his obvious presence

-God’s presence is so obvious to us, within our lives, at this level of faith.
+God’s presence is so obvious to us, within our lives, at this level of sound faith.
 He guides and helps us, because we on track with him; in sync.
 We readily engage with him on an everyday, and whole of life, basis.
 Importantly, we continuously keep him ‘in the loop’.

 Our faith and indeed our lives, that are positively affected by it, make so much more sense now.
 We come to get it!

-4.2 Our loving relationship
+5.2 Our loving relationship

-And we find it really is possible to accept that Jesus was God incarnate (both wholly God and human being).
+And we find it really is possible to accept that Jesus was ‘God incarnate‘ (both wholly ‘God and human being‘).
 He is our Lord God and saviour.
 Jesus died on the cross to save us from the cost of our sins (wrongdoing), out of his limitless love for us.
 He aimed to lead us by his own example of how to live, love, give and forgive.

 As explained above, I have tried to present the simple basis of Christianity in the final section of this website.
 The first article in that section is titled, “Christianity explained”.
 I am confident that open minded analysis of Christianity, through reading the Christian Bible and guidance from your chosen fellowship of faith, will lead you to recognise that Christianity is indeed very acceptable as a religion.
 The article,“Our amazing Bible” offers you brief advice on how to decipher it; to grasp its ‘big picture’.